Jordan Hill, Dorset

-The hill is listed as a TuMP on the Database of British and Irish Hills (DoBIH).
+The hill is listed as a tump in the Database of British and Irish Hills (DoBIH).

 In 1816–17, the artist John Constable painted Weymouth Bay: Bowleaze Cove and Jordon Hill while on his honeymoon, viewed from the beach looking west.
 The painting is now in the National Gallery, London.

 There are the remains of a square 4th century Romano-Celtic temple on the hill, known as the Jordan Hill Roman Temple.
 This is now administered by English Heritage in a fenced off section with free access.